 Less attractive are the modern boundaries to properties in St Paul's Road including concrete blocks and timber trelliswork, and further modern boundaries can be seen throughout the Conservation Area, all of which should ultimately be removed and replaced with details which are more in keeping.
-In Sweyn Road, Nos.
-40-46 even has ground floor extensions which have in filled the small front gardens to the great detriment of the streetscape.
+In Sweyne Road, Nos.
+40-46 even have ground floor extensions which have infilled the small front gardens to the great detriment of the streetscape.